-Interestingly, there seemed to be a difference in definition of "uncertainty information" between 564 the respondents in operations and research.
-When the respondent in operations mentioned that 565 their company paid for a proprietary volcanic ash forecast to compare with the official VAAC 566 forecasts, the researchers in the room interpreted this action as one way to represent uncertainty: 567 by providing multiple outputs for comparison.
-The operators did not interpret this action as seeking 568 uncertainty information.
-This suggests there needs to be more conversation and perhaps a different 569 choice of vocabulary when discussing uncertainty between operations and research.
-Terms such as 570 "probabilistic forecasts", "multiple model outputs", and "confidence" might elicit different, more 571 meaningful conversations between the groups than the vague umbrella term, "uncertainty."
-572
+Interestingly, there seemed to be a difference in definition of uncertainty information between the respondents in operations and research.
+When the respondent in operations mentioned that the respondent's company paid for a proprietary volcanic ash forecast to compare with the official VAAC forecasts, the researchers in the room interpreted this action as one way to represent uncertainty: by providing multiple outputs for comparison.
+The operators did not interpret this action as seeking uncertainty information.
+This suggests there needs to be more conversation and perhaps a different choice of vocabulary when discussing uncertainty between operations and research.
+Terms such as probabilistic forecasts, multiple model outputs, and confidence might elicit different, more meaningful conversations between the groups than the vague umbrella term uncertainty.

-It is important to note that each airline operator is responsible for decision making in volcanic ash eruptions.
+It is important to note that each airline operator is responsible for decision-making in volcanic ash eruptions.
 These decisions are based on the safety risk assessment submitted to the CAA (Safety and Airspace Regulation Group 2014).
 Any changes to official graphics would require new safety assessments to be conducted by each airline.
-Therefore, it would take a long time to implement volcanic ash forecasts including uncertainty for the aviation community.
+Therefore, it would take a long time to implement changes to volcanic ash forecasts.
 This makes volcanic ash and its impact on aviation different from most industries, where communication and decision-making practices can change more quickly.

-580 5.
-Conclusions
+5. Conclusions

-To discuss issues in forecasts and observations of volcanic ash and its effect on aviation, a group of 25 respondents from the United Kingdom representing operations and research were invited to a workshop in London.
+To discuss issues in forecasts and observations of volcanic ash and its effect on aviation, a group of 25 delegates from the United Kingdom representing operations and research were invited to a workshop in London.
 During the workshop, the respondents completed a survey consisting of numerous decisions given different representations of volcanic ash forecasts.
 The survey was designed to determine how different graphical representations of volcanic ash forecast affect flight planning decisions, if users infer uncertainty in graphical volcanic ash forecasts, and how flight decisions are made given conflicting volcanic ash forecasts.

-When given forecasts containing ash concentration information in addition to the predicted loca-588 tion of the outermost extent of volcanic ash cloud, respondents became more risk-seeking in flight 589 paths further from the center of the ash plume and more risk-averse in flight paths closer to the 590 center of the ash plume.
-Additionally, fewer respondents mentioned they needed more informa-591 tion to help make their decisions when given the volcanic ash concentration forecasts.
-Therefore, 592 our results indicated providing ash concentration information seems to encourage better decision 593 making by reducing the number of flight cancellations, delays, and diversions when it is safe to fly.
-594 However, the respondents were most trusting in and least familiar with the satellite data, indicating 595 more training is needed on the uses and shortcomings of the satellite representation.
-596
+When given forecasts containing ash concentration information in addition to the predicted location of the outermost extent of volcanic ash cloud, respondents became more risk seeking in flight paths farther from the center of the ash plume and more risk averse in flight paths closer to the center of the ash plume.
+Additionally, fewer respondents mentioned they needed more information to help make their decisions when given the volcanic ash concentration forecasts.
+Therefore, our results indicated providing ash concentration information seems to encourage better decisionmaking by reducing the number of flight cancellations, delays, and diversions when it is safe to fly.
+However, the respondents were most trusting in and least familiar with the satellite data, indicating more training is needed on the uses and shortcomings of the satellite representation.

-597 Overall, the respondents were conservative in their decision making, with only 80% of flights 598 through safe concentrations approved given a single forecast and only 50% of flights through 599 safe concentrations approved given conflicting forecasts.
-In addition, the respondents drew no-600 fly zones that were larger than the areas of unsafe ash concentrations (no-fly zones drawn by 601 users had means of 243 and 331% larger than the gap and solid forecast unsafe concentration 602 zones, respectively).
-This implied that the respondents inferred uncertainty in the deterministic 603 volcanic ash forecasts.
-Respondents representing operations were more risk-seeking and confident 604 than those representing research in their flight decisions, perhaps because the two groups inferred 605 different levels of uncertainty in the forecasts.
+Overall, the respondents were conservative in their decision-making, with only 80% of flights through safe concentrations approved given a single forecast and only 50% of flights through safe concentrations approved given conflicting forecasts.
+In addition, the respondents drew no-fly zones that were larger than the areas of unsafe ash concentrations (no-fly zones drawn by users had means of 243% and 331% larger than the gap and solid forecast unsafe concentration zones, respectively).
+This implied that the respondents inferred uncertainty in the deterministic volcanic ash forecasts.
+Respondents representing operations were more risk seeking and confident than those representing research in their flight decisions, perhaps because the two groups inferred different levels of uncertainty in the forecasts.